lymlin/academic/content/home/Funding and Awards.md

     date_start: '2014-06-01'
     date_end: '2015-12-01'
     description: |2-
-        * 2015 Jun &nbsp; Municipal first prize of the IV physics competition of college students in Tianjin.
+        * Jun.
+2015 &nbsp; Won the municipal first prize in the IV physics competition of college students in Tianjin.
-        * 2014 July &nbsp; Municipal first prize of humanities and medicine class.
-The mathematics competition of college students in Tianjin.
+        * July.
+2014 &nbsp; Won the municipal first prize in the humanities and medicine class of the college mathematics in Tianjin.